inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 and it needs to match the tag that is being used to automatically trigger a release.
 That is when a tag `like v1.2.3` is pushed, the workflow is triggered.

-The initial upload of the package to pypi is different fromm subsequent updates from github directly.
+In the approach outlined here the initial upload of the package to pypi is different from subsequent updates from github directly.
 Thus for the initial upload it is recommended to use a version number that is not the initial release in `pyproject.toml` something like `0.0.1dev`

-The alternative is to follow the instructions here
+The alternative is to follow the instructions here [https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/](https://packaging.python.org/en/latest/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows/) but this requires more tinkering with github actions than the approach outlined below.

 ### Initial upload to PyPI